Nitrodist/markcampbell.me/_posts/2015-06-14-database-transactions-with-pytest.md

 Anyway, buyer be warned!

-To solve #2, it got... a bit tricky.
+To solve #2 (automatic database transaction support per test), it got... a bit tricky.
 We utilized standard xUnit style tests, so our tests would look like this:

 {% highlight python %}
 class TestWidget: